 - Emotional Support

 - Avoid setting unrealistic targets e.g. 7 goals

 Winning V Success

-Success for young athletes is rarely solely focused winning, it is usually focused on embracing the game learning and having fun.
-To many external influences, success is measured by how many games or competitions/tournaments are won or lost.
-Coaches, parents and sporting influencers can embrace the competitiveness of the sport, however it’s shouldn’t be the sole purpose of how we determine success and development.
-Children can win without performing well, or can lose even though the performance has been outstanding.
-Success can be measured in many diverse ways, i.e. how well athletes are participating, how well they are achieving both personal and team goals.
+Success for young athletes is rarely solely focused on winning, it is usually focused on embracing the game learning and having fun.
+With too many external influences, success is measured by how many games or competitions/tournaments are won or lost.
+Coaches, parents and sporting influencers can embrace the competitiveness of the sport, however, it’s shouldn’t be the sole purpose of how we determine success and development.
+Children can win without performing well or can lose even though the performance has been outstanding.
+Success can be measured in many diverse ways, i.e. how well athletes are participating, and how well they are achieving both personal and team goals.
 Winning is where you compare yourself to others, success is self/team measured based upon performance and contribution.
-Parents need to act with the intention of promoting successful performance experiences for their children in sport rather than focusing on outcomes and results (Roberts & Treasure, 1993).
+Parents need to act with the intention of promoting successful performance experiences for their children in sports rather than focusing on outcomes and results (Roberts & Treasure, 1993).